 One of the most common myths in English law is that there is such a thing as ‘common law marriage’.
-The current law which does apply to unmarried couples who separate is different to when the parties are married or have entered in to a civil partnership.
+The current law which applies to unmarried couples who separate, is different to that relevant to marriage or civil partnerships.

 If you are considering entering into a cohabiting relationship it is possible protect both parties from the potential costs of a lengthy and protracted dispute about property and assets, by entering in to a Cohabitation Agreement.
 This is a contract, between two people who live together, which sets out their agreement on the division of their combined assets, and other matters, in the event that the relationship breaks down or one partner dies.